nus-cs2113-AY1920S2/tp/docs/team/janicetyy.md

     - Using append for add instead overwriting with the entire map of objects improves the time taken for the program to process the add operation, especially when there is a large amount of objects.
   + Highlights:
-    -
+    - Almost all storage related documentation and code are done by me, unless there are minor issues, of which I would provide solution which the team member can help to modify quickly.

-#### Major enhancement: I implemented three of the appointment commands and made significant changes to the delete.
+#### Major enhancement: Implemented three of the appointment commands and made significant changes to the delete.
   + What it does:
     - The `Done appt NRIC ApptID` command will mark an appointment with the specified index for the specific patient as done.